Cognigy/Documentation/docs/en/docs/ai/endpoints/ringcentral-engage.md

 ### Secret

-This value matches the secret key setup in the RingCentral Engage webhook configuation and is used for the handshake process.
+This value matches the secret key setup in the RingCentral Engage webhook configuration and is used for the handshake process.

 ### Bot category ID